The big move: How to protect your luxury furniture

-While the stress and mess of moving houses are enough to put anyone on edge, the fact that our most valuable assets needs to be transported doesn’t make the situation any better.
-Even with the help of professionals, you’re not guaranteed damage-free furniture when you finally arrive at your new home – but there are, luckily, a few ways to look after them and reduce the risk of scratches, rips, and general breakages.
+While the stress and mess of moving houses are enough to put anyone on edge, the fact that our most valuable assets need to be transported doesn’t make the situation any better.
+Hiring a professional moving company like Mayflower will certainly help to ease some of this anxiety and ensure the best possible chance of damage-free furniture when you finally arrive at your swanky new home.

 First: Invest in packing supplies